anjolinea/IMDb_Database_Project/README.md

 set FLASK_ENV=development
 flask --app app.py --debug run
 ```

+If you want to login with a user who has movies watched, liked, and is following other users, use the following credentials:
+- username: ellenbelbeck
+- password: abcABC1234

 4. You should see the local website on http://127.0.0.1:5000/.
 ![Login UI](readme_pictures/milestone2_login.png)

 5. If you are a new user you can sign up.
-FANCY FEATURE: The sign up and storage of password is secure as the passwords are hashed.
+FANCY FEATURE: The sign up and storage of password is secure as the passwords are hashed and there are strong password restrictions.
+You only have 5 sign-in attempts before the website prevents you from signing in for ten minutes.
 ![Signup UI](readme_pictures/milestone2_signup.png)

 6. After login/sign-up you should see the home page for movie recommendations.